ArmDeveloperEcosystem/workshop-acm/instruqt/2-create/assignment.md

 [button label="Editor"](tab-1)

-The files we are interested in are in the `acm/server` and `acm/client` folders.
+The files we are interested in are in the `server` and `client` folders.
 In each there is a `Dockerfile` that defines how our application image will be created.

 Torchchat is a library developed by the PyTorch team that facilitates running large language models (LLMs) seamlessly on a variety of devices.
 TorchAO (Torch Architecture Optimization) is a PyTorch library designed for enhancing the performance of ML models through different quantization and sparsity methods.